 Island Park home prices are not only among the most expensive in Idaho, but Island Park real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Island Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Island Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Island Park is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Island Park who work in office and administrative support (20.90%), sales jobs (14.93%), and maintenance occupations (8.96%).

 Island Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Island Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.